Echelle

 Removal of Telluric Lines

-Correction for telluric lines is the responsibility of the user of the data, but a library of artificial telluric spectra will be provided in the on-line data archive for both spectrographs.
-The templates are created from spectra of rapidly rotating A- and B-type stars taken at high airmass and/or high humidity, frequently enough so that a the library will include a standard star that is roughly contemporaneous with any given observation.
-All the telluric lines in the spectrum of the standard star are fitted with gaussian or voigt functions with the IRAF task splot.
+Correction for telluric lines is the responsibility of the user of the data, but a small collection of artificial telluric spectra is provided in the on-line data archive for both spectrographs.
+The templates are created from spectra of rapidly rotating A- and B-type stars taken at high airmass and/or high humidity.
+All the telluric lines in the spectrum of the standard star are fitted with Gaussian or Voigt functions with the IRAF task splot.
 Then, the parameters of the fitted functions are read into the IRAF task mk1dspec and superimposed on a flat, unit continuum.
 Since the templates are noise-free, noise is not introduced when the stellar spectrum is divided by them.
-Telluric line removal can be done with the IRAF task telluric or by any other suitable method.

 To Ritter Observatory home